 Customers appreciate the efficient service and owners, operators and managers appreciate turning their tables faster.

 If your restaurant is fully booked every service (and if you have enough available square footage in your dining room), you could consider adding additional seating or tables.
 This is a quick way to increase the volume of customers you serve per service.

-If you optimized your menu pricing and design like we mentioned earlier, you can also substantially increase your sales per service.
+If you optimised your menu pricing and design like we mentioned earlier, you can also substantially increase your sales per service.

 Before you add tables to your restaurant floor plan, you first need to consider your guest’s comfort level, restaurant type and industry standards for square footage per guest.

-- Fast food dining: 11 to 14 square feet
+- Fast food dining: 1 to 1.3 square metre

 To add more seats to existing tables in your Lightspeed floor plan, follow these steps.